davetang/getting_started_with_c/README.md

 ## Getting started

+A development cycle starts with entering code into a file and C programs are typically named with a `.c` suffix.
+This is the _source code_, which then gets compiled.
+During compilation, the compiler examines each program statement and ensures that it conforms to the syntax and semantics.
+Errors that may prop up include _syntactic errors_ (e.g. missing parentheses) or _semantic errors_ (e.g. an undefined variable) and need to be fixed.
+Once errors have been addressed, compilation is carried out again, and if all goes well an executable is generated.

 To build the examples in this repository, you will need a compiler, such as `gcc` (GNU C compiler).
 To compile a specific example, type: